February 2019 - Luna will be doing four shows in March and April:

 "Not Yet Begun To Fight", for which I co-composed the music, was recently awarded three and a half out of four stars in a February 6th, 2013 Chicago Sun Times review.
 The documentary film had its New York premiere last October at the Elinor Bunin Munroe Film Center at Lincoln Center, and also won the audience award at the Florida Film Festival last fall.

 Gotta Groove records has released a vinyl version of Luna's Bewitched.
 This is the first time Bewitched has been available on vinyl since its original release!
 The record features the cover art and photography by Michael Lavine and Laurie Henzel which the band had intended for the release, but which was replaced at the last minute when the original CD version was released.
-It looks and sounds amazing, and you can find it here.
+It looks and sounds amazing.

 I performed quite a few Luna songs with Dean and Britta on Saturday, July 21st, at a special benefit show in Wantagh, Long Island.
 It was part of the Shine A Light Music Festival, presented by the Tommy Brull Foundation.
 The War On Drugs, one of my favorite current bands, also played.
 Luna's last two albums, Romantica and Rendezvous, were recently released on special edition 180-gram vinyl.
 Unfortunately these limited-edtion versions have already sold out!
 However, there are also digital downloads, including b-sides and remixes of songs from both these albums available at Luna's bandcamp site, as well as on iTunes.